Home - Vegetables - Beans - Nutty Buttered Green Beans

 Close up photo showing a serving dish with yellow and green string beans topped with butter and chopped hazelnuts.

-• This probably goes without saying for such a simple recipe, but I’ll say it anyway: Use good, fresh unsalted butter.
+• It goes without saying for such a simple recipe, but I’ll say it anyway: Use good, fresh unsalted butter.
 If you can track down high-butterfat cultured butter (sometimes called European-style butter), even better.
-Look for lactic acid on the ingredient label.
+Look for lactic acid on the ingredient label, which means the butter will have a subtle, tangy flavor.

 • If you can, choose a pan with a lighter surface to make the brown butter so you can better see the color changing as it cooks.